HMS Uva

 HMS Uva was a Royal Navy rest camp at Diyatalawa, in British Ceylon.

+History

 The camp was reportedly built as a prisoner of war camp for use in the Boer War in 1900, and was used as a Royal Naval Auxiliary Hospital in the Second World War.
 The rest camp was commissioned as an independent command under the name Uva on 1 December 1945.

 The camp's accounts were transferred to HMS Lanka in 1957, and the camp was transferred to the Air Ministry on 30 September 1958.

-Nominal Depot Ships
+Nominal depot ships

 Uva had several nominal depot ships during her career: